Alba Baptista

 Alba Baptista (born 10 July 1997) is a Portuguese actress.
-She began her career in her native Portugal with the series Jardins Proibidos (2014–2015).
-She then starred in multiple Portuguese series and films such as A Impostora, Filha da Lei, A Criação, and Jogo Duplo.
+She began her career in Portugal and appeared in multiple Portuguese series and films.
 From 2020 to 2022, she starred in the Netflix series Warrior Nun, which marked her English-language debut.

 Early life

 Baptista was born in Lisbon, Portugal.
 Her Portuguese mother met her father, a Brazilian engineer from Rio de Janeiro, when she worked as a translator in Brazil.
 She attended a German school in Portugal.
 Around age 15, she decided to become an actress.

 Career

-At age 16, Alba Baptista started her career as the main character in Simão Cayatte's short film Miami.
-For her performance, she received the Best Actress Award at the Festival Ibérico de Ciné.
-She furthered her career with appearing in Portuguese series A Criação and the telenovelas A Impostora and Jogo Duplo.
-During the following years, Alba developed a strong cinema career in Portugal, as well as starring in roles on three popular Portuguese series.
-Her film work includes: Caminhos Magnétykos by Edgar Pêra, in which she played the role of "Catarina"; and Equinócio by Ivo Ferreira.
-In 2019 she appeared in the film Patrick, the directorial debut of Gonçalo Waddington, and which was in competition at San Sebastián International Film Festival, where it premiered.
-She appeared in the 2020 feature film Fatima opposite Harvey Keitel, Sônia Braga, and Joana Ribeiro, which is directed by Marco Pontecorvo.
+At age 16, Baptista began her career as the main character in Simão Cayatte's short film Miami.
+She furthered her career in the Portuguese series A Criação and the telenovelas A Impostora and Jogo Duplo.Her film work includes Caminhos Magnétykos by Edgar Pêra, Equinócio by Ivo Ferreira, and Patrick (2019), which was premiered at the San Sebastián International Film Festival.

-Her first English-language role came as the lead role of Ava in Netflix's series Warrior Nun, which was released on 2 July 2020.
-She reprised her role in the second season, which was released on 10 November 2022.
+From 2020 to 2022, she played the lead role of Ava in the Netflix series Warrior Nun, which marked her English–language debut.

 In 2022, she played Natasha in Mrs. Harris Goes to Paris.